ItsRoy69/drum/README.md

 # Drum

 Only sounds will play.
-This website is just a javascript practice.
+This website is just for javascript practice.